Financial management model: 12 indicators, formulas and thresholds

 Step 1: Audit the existing#

 What tools are already in place?
 What data is available?
 Who consults them?
-This diagnostic phase takes a few days and avoids rebuilding what is already working.
+This diagnostic phase comes before building the tools and avoids rebuilding what is already working.

 Step 2: Define key indicators#

 In collaboration with the manager, we select 8 to 12 KPIs which cover activity, margin, cash flow, working capital and financial structure.
-Each indicator must have a person responsible, an update frequency and an alert threshold.
+Each indicator must have a person responsible, an update frequency and an alert threshold: the table given above sets out, for each one, its calculation formula, its frequency and the threshold that must trigger a decision.

 Step 3: Build the tools#